 At #17 State you can still see the exterior of the New York Unearthed museum, which has been closed for nearly a decade.
 It was a center for urban archeology that opened in October 1990 and exhibited objects from the colonial era that were discovered by crews working on various construction projects downtown.
 Of the 2 million objects that comprise the largest trove of archeological objects from New York City’s past, there is a handful of coffee beans from an 1835 fire, ancient oyster shells, Delftware china brought here by the Dutch, some of it from China; porcelain marbles from the bygone Greenwich Village of Henry James; a coin from 1590 that is believed to be the oldest European object found within the five boroughs; and much, much more.
 The two-story space was designed by the studio of Milton Glaser, famed for his “I Love NY” logo.

 After the museum closed in 2005 because its patron, the South Street Seaport, ended funding, most of the contents were moved to an Albany museum.
+The bust has now also departed, for parts unknown.

 Herman Melville, from Moby-Dick: